ocular-d/openapi-guide/docs/style-guide/naming.md

 - Use American English
 - Don't use acronyms
 Use `camelCase` unless stated otherwise

-(Add here posting from Handyman, should be plural)

 Every identifier MUST be in American English and written in lowercase.
 An identifier SHOULD NOT contain acronyms.